 Western Governors University

-WGU’s nursing programs are accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791).
+Credibility through Accreditation.
+WGU is regionally accredited by the Northwest Commission on Colleges and Universities.
+The Teachers College at WGU is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+WGU’s nursing programs are also accredited by the Commission on Collegiate Nursing Education (CCNE, One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-867-6791).

 Commitment and Support.
 As a WGU student, you’ll have the support of a team of mentors committed to your success.
 You will work with a dedicated student mentor as well as course mentors who will support you every step of the way through your degree program.
 You’ll also interact with an online learning community of students in your same program, so you’re never alone.

 If you’re an organized, independent learner willing to devote at least 20 hours a week to your studies, but require flexibility in time and place to complete your education, WGU could be the smart choice.
 As a nonprofit institution, WGU does not rely on state or federal funding and is not subject to review from funding agencies.